iterative/dvc.org/content/docs/command-reference/install.md

 To follow this example, start with the same workspace as before, making sure it is not in a _detached HEAD_ state by running `git checkout master`.

-If we simply edit one of the code files:
+If we edit one of the code files:

 ```dvc
 $ vi src/featurization.py